About Pianos

 Digital pianos

-Some good options for a beginner-intermediate digital piano are the Yamaha P125 or p225, Roland FP10 or FP30 or the Kawai ES110.
-A second choice (but still adequate for the first few years) is the Yamaha P45 or Yamaha P71.
-The main difference between these and the other models is the quality of the sound.
+A second choice — still adequate for the first few years — is the Yamaha P-145, or the older Yamaha P-45 / P-71 second-hand.
+The main difference between these and the models above is the quality of the sound.

 I suggest that you get the best quality instrument you can afford.
 As a thinking exercise imagine that you want to take up sewing as a hobby.
 Consider the difference in your enthusiasm level if you got a good condition sewing machine, capable of producing quality items, compared to if you got a poor-quality machine where the needle kept jamming or pulling holes in your fabric.
 Which would you be more likely to want to continue with?